At least 38 killed as gunmen open fire on vehicles carrying Shiites in northwest Pakistan

 Although they live together largely peacefully, tensions have existed for decades in some areas, especially in parts of Kurram, where Shiites are the majority.
 Nearly 50 people from both sides were killed over a land dispute in July when clashes between Sunni and Shiites erupted in Kurram.

+Initially, the clashes between between Sunni Muslims and Shiites began over a dispute on land in July, but then the lingering dispute turned into a sectarian violence, resulting into killing of dozens of people from both sides.

 Pakistan is tackling violence in the northwest and southwest, where militants and separatists often target police, troops and civilians.
-Most of the violence in these areas has been blamed on the Pakistani Taliban and the outlawed Baloch Liberation Army.
+Most of the violence in these areas has been blamed on the Pakistani Taliban, a separate militant group but closely allied with Afghanistan's Taliban rulers, and the separatists in southwestern Balochestan province who are mainly members of the outlawed Baloch Liberation Army.

-Associated Press writers Asim Tanveer, Rasool Dawar and Ishtiaq Mahsud contributed to this story from Multan, Peshawar, and Dera Ismail Khan, Pakistan.
+Associated Press writers Asim Tanveer, Rasool Dawar and Ishtiaq Mahsud in Multan, Peshawar, and Dera Ismail Khan in Pakistan contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.